Tea culture around the world

+Have you ever been interested in how much tea is consumed in the world?
 According to the UN, 6 billion cups of tea are consumed worldwide every day.
-Although tea is generally lost to the beer in the 'most drinkable' nomination, it is popular after water.
-Everybody has heard or made up some myths about the history of the tea, but in some parts of the world, no matter where it originated, tea has been nationalized and even used in spirituals.
+Although tea is generally lost to the beer in the 'most drinkable' nomination, it is most popular after water.
+Everybody has heard or made up some myths about the history of tea, but in some parts of the world, no matter where it originated, tea has been nationalized and even spiritualized.

-Camellia sinensis is the Latin name of a tea plant; the yellow, green, black, and Chinese tea is obtained by drying the leaves of this plant.
+Let's first talk about Chinese tea.
+Camellia sinensis is the Latin name of a tea plant; yellow, green, black, and Chinese tea is obtained by drying the leaves of this plant.
 These species, which differ according to their taste, undergo different processes from plantation to sale.
 For example, the Oolong tea, the structure of which is different from the others and means “black dragon” in Chinese, is formed by sun-dried leaves of the Sinensis plant and oxidation before folding.
-Oxidation is a natural process that is done to reduce the harmful elements of fresh green tea and give it a color and taste.
+Oxidation is a natural process that is done to reduce the harmful elements of fresh green tea and give it a colour and taste.
 Green tea is generally not actively oxidized, so it has a more “grass-like” and astringent taste.
 On the other hand, the most common type of tea in the world - black tea, which has a rich, dark, and fruity taste.

-Japanese tea Matcha is probably one of the most distinctive teas.
+Japanese tea matcha is probably one of the most distinctive teas in tea culture.
 This species has been prepared the same way for 900 years - green tea is torn when it is still young, dried and dusted with special blenders.
-As the matcha is welcomed in the cafes and restaurants in the metropolis of the West, which have severe ’customization’’ in menus today, this tea is offered very often.
-This tea is very hard for texture.
+As matcha tea is welcomed in the cafes and restaurants in the metropolis of the West, which have severe ’customization’’ in menus today, this tea is offered very often.
+Matcha tea is very hard for texture.

-Another of Millennials' favorite tea is the boba (bubble) tea from Taiwan.
-This drink is made by adding boba balls to a mixture of black tea and milk; boba is made from a mixture of water and sugar of starch called tapioca derived from the roots of a plant called manioc or cassava.
-In the West, by adding the different colors to the boba balls, they make visual plays with the drink.
+Another of Millennials' favourite tea is the boba (bubble) tea from Taiwan.
+This bubble tea is made by adding boba balls to a mixture of black tea and milk; boba is made from a mixture of water and sugar of starch called tapioca derived from the roots of a plant called manioc or cassava.
+In the West, by adding the different colours to the boba balls, they make visual plays with the drink.

-The other famous tea-lover nation that adds milk to the tea is the British; it is considered a “tea hour” in England at 3-4 pm and mixing tea with milk with portion 80/20 they serve it with sandwiches or cookies.
-The British also drink tea in china cups so that the taste does not change.
+One of the famous tea in tea culture is milk tea.
+The tea-lover nation that adds milk to the tea is the British; it is considered a “tea hour” in England at 3-4 pm, and mixing tea with milk with portion 80/20 they serve it with sandwiches or cookies.
+The British also drink milk tea in china cups so that the taste does not change.

 To make the end of the writing beautiful, it is best to talk about the Moroccan tea philosophy at last.
 Berber whiskey or Touareg is neither an alcoholic nor a car brand.
 It is Moroccan tea with abundant mint and sugar, served up to 3 times.
-Moroccans drink tea in a handleless glass and pour it, raising the teapot higher and higher above the glass improve its taste and make it increasingly cold to drink.
+People of Morocco drink tea in a handleless glass and pour it, raising the teapot higher and higher above the glass improve its taste and make it increasingly cold to drink.
 These teapots with small mint leaves contain up to 3 cups of tea, and each cup has its own philosophical meaning.
-The first served glass of tea will be “as long as life”, the second “as strong as love” and the last will be “as bitter as death”.
-This tea philosophy, colorful in Morocco's orientation values, has to do with the taste of the fermented flavor over time: these 3 cups of tea are wise, sweet, and sad as life - all from the same teapot!
+The first served glass of tea will be “as bitter as life”, the second “as strong as love”, and the last will be “as gentle as death”.
+This tea philosophy which adds colours to Morocco's oriental values has to do with the taste of the fermented flavour over time: these 3 cups of tea are wise, sweet, and sad as life - all from the same teapot!